you are here

 Accessibility guidelines largely boil down to complying with web standards.
 This has several advantages.

 • Saving time: the maintenance, renewal, or transference of a website takes less time when said website is accessible.
-This is thanks to keeping a strict seperation between layout (CSS) and content (HTML).
+This is thanks to keeping a strict separation between layout (CSS) and content (HTML).

 • Compatibility: websites will work on multiple operating systems, browsers, and devices as they all follow the same standards.